sendblue-api/sendblue-api.github.io/docs/voice-note.md

 ## Troubleshooting

 Often times, it is desireable to convert the audio file from another format, such as MP3.
-This can be done using the `ffmpeg` library, and requires the codec to be set as `opus` Here's an example of how to convert an MP3 file to a `.caf` file:
+This can be done using the `ffmpeg` library, and requires the codec to be set as `opus` or `libopus` Here's an example of how to convert an MP3 file to a `.caf` file:

 ```bash
 ffmpeg -i input.mp3 -acodec opus -b:a 24k output.caf